 Our bodies can be messy and confusing and can let us down.
 Clients may raise problems in counselling that they have never spoken to anyone else about before because of feelings of embarrassment or shame, but there is no ‘TMI’ in fertility and menopause counselling.
 The whole of you and your experience are welcome in our sessions together.

-If you have not seen a Counsellor before, don't worry, you won't be under any pressure to share anything you don't feel ready to talk about.
+If you have not seen a counsellor before, don't worry, you won't be under any pressure to share anything you don't feel ready to talk about.
 Find out what to expectin counselling.